department-of-veterans-affairs/va.gov-team/platform/accessibility/508-accessibility-best-practices.md

 Automated scan errors are the first recommendation for logging and fixing.
 These errors can cause issues for screen reader, keyboard, mobile, and low-vision users.
 Issues include improperly formed markup, misused ARIA attributes, color contrast, and missing landmark structures.

+### Getting Started With Automation

 - **axe Scans** Front-end engineers should install the [axe plugin for Chrome or Firefox](https://deque.com/axe) and [run automated scans](https://www.youtube.com/watch?v=FW1giWW5M9I) periodically during their daily work against all application pages or states.
 The axe-core plugin is available for [Chrome](https://chrome.google.com/webstore/detail/axe/lhdoppojpmngadmnindnejefpokejbdd?hl=en-US) and [Firefox](https://addons.mozilla.org/en-US/firefox/addon/axe-devtools/).
 This adds a tab to developer tools and provides on-demand accessibility scanning for single pages during development.
 - **Lighthouse scans** Front-end engineers may audit with the [Lighthouse plugin](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk?hl=en) to ensure web performance, accessibility, best practices, SEO, and even progressive web app support will deliver an optimal user experience.
 - Going forward, we should also be testing pages with [axe-coconut](https://www.deque.com/blog/test-leading-edge-accessibility-axe-coconut-axe-core-3-0/), which identifies experimental WCAG2 warnings and best practices.
 - Developers should run the [axe browser plugin](https://deque.com/axe) while developing new components.
 Many automated errors can be avoided or fixed during the development cycle.
 - Validate rendered HTML to avoid automated accessibility errors.
 Valid HTML also helps screen reader users navigate your product.

+### Build Pipeline Requirements
-- **Automated build process** When you push your code to a feature branch or merge to master, the automated build process will test for accessibility/508 compliance on all **static** pages.
+When you push your code to a feature branch or merge to master, the automated build process will test for accessibility/508 compliance on all **static** pages.
 The axe check scans for Section 508, WCAG2 A and WCAG2 AA [ruleset](https://dequeuniversity.com/rules/axe/) violations.

 - **Each rendered page must pass an axe check.**
   * Static Markdown pages should be checked for violations using the axe plugin.
   * Static content created by Markdown files or the Content Management System (CMS) will be tested as part of the build step.
   * Pages created with the content management system (CMS) should also be checked using the axe plugin.
   * If a build error occurs, fix the issue and submit your code again.
 - **Client-side applications must include end-to-end tests and axe checks**
   * Client-side applications will be tested for accessibility as part of their larger e2e test suite.
   * The engineering team has created a [Nightwatch helper function](https://github.com/department-of-veterans-affairs/vets-website/blob/master/src/platform/testing/e2e/nightwatch-commands/axeCheck.js) to add axe checks to e2e tests.
   * Axe checks should be run for each view or unique state of an application.
 These checks should include hidden content like modal windows and accordions.
   * If a build error occurs, fix the issue and submit your code again.
 - **ESLint**
   * ESLint exists as a Node module with a command-line interface.
 It runs a lint scan on all components as a pre-commit hook, and will break on errors.
   * Generally speaking, ESLint and the needed dependencies should be installed when users *yarn install* from the *vets-website* root.

 ## Manual Accessibility Testing